MadelineJune/CyberSecurity/README.md

+## Romance scams:
-**• Romance scams**: It occurs when a criminal creates a false online identity to earn confidence and affection.
+It occurs when a criminal creates a false online identity to earn confidence and affection.
 Romance scams happen when a criminal makes a mistaken online identity to gain trust and appreciation.
 The scammer then manipulates and steals from the victim by creating the illusion of a loving or close relationship.

 ## How to detect Romance scams?
 You can detect scammers in the following ways: